5 Free Plagiarism Checkers for Irish Students and Teachers

 2. Prepostseo

-Prepostseo is a freemium online toolkit.
-It plagiarism checker is one of the best ones available on the internet.
+Prepostseo is a free online toolkit.
+Its plagiarism checker is one of the best ones available on the internet.
 It provides a variety of useful features that are helpful to both students and teachers.

 To check your content with this tool, you only need to copy-paste it into the text box.
 However, the free version of this tool can only check up to 1,000 words per check.